 *This article may contain affiliate links.
 We receive a small commission at no extra cost to you.
 If you enjoy our content and want to support Travel For Wildlife, please visit our shop Truly Wild.

 You don’t have to go slogging through deep swamps and get bitten by a thousand mosquitoes to see alligators and waterbirds in the Everglades.
-In fact, you only have to go 4 miles in from the main Everglades National Park entrance to see an amazing assortment of wildlife, right from the comfort of a boardwalk trail.
-It’s called the Anhinga Trail.
+In fact, you only have to go 4 miles from the main Everglades National Park entrance to see an amazing assortment of wildlife, right from the comfort of a boardwalk trail.
+It’s called the Anhinga Trail and it is one of the most popular trails in the national park.

-You can get close up views of many of these species from The Anhinga Trail, a short 0.8 mile round trip that follows paved paths and boardwalks.
-Simply park at the Royal Palm Visitor Center to find it.
-The self-guided walk winds through sawgrass marshes which provide habitat for alligators, turtles, and numerous bird species including roseate spoonbills, great blue herons, white ibis, wood storks, black vultures, green herons, triclorored herons, great egrets, common moorhens, cormorants, and of course, the bird for which the trail was named: the anhinga.
+The self-guided walk winds through sawgrass marshes which provide habitat for alligators, turtles, and numerous bird species including roseate spoonbill, great blue heron, white ibi, wood stork, black vulture, green heron, tricolored heron, great egret, common moorhen, cormorant, purple gallinule, snowy egret, and of course, the bird for which the trail was named: the anhinga.

 Why the Anhinga Trail?